Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 - Shame- Emotional intelligence
 - Anger- Instinctual intelligence

-Each enneagram type deals with or copes with their core emotion in different ways.
+Each Enneagram type deals with or copes with their core emotion in different ways.
 Either they actively use that emotion to motivate them.
 Or they feel that emotion and try to suppress it.
 Or they are unaware of the impact of that emotion, and it lives in their subconscious.

 The following are the 9 Enneagram types.

-## The Nine Enneagram Types
+## The Nine Enneagram types

 **[Type 1- The Perfectionist](/blog/enneagram/enneagram-type-1)**: Strives for perfection and is highly critical of themselves and others.
 They have a strong sense of right and wrong and are motivated by a desire to improve the world around them. <a href="/blog/enneagram/enneagram-type-1" > More about the 1 </a>